TechG3n/aconf/README.md

 4. The Device should show up in the MTIMs Dashboard; activate the license and give it a name
 5. The Device should show up in RDM/Rotom

+### Updates
+For aconf update just `git pull` and read the announment if anything else is needed.
+Download Pogo with the script `apk/bundles/bundles.sh` - cosmog can be loaded here too.
+For other MITMs you need to download and place the apk files with the right name in `/apk`
+Your ATVs will fetch the updates automatically.

 ### Remove aconf
 To remove aconf from an ATV - just use this command via ADB: